featztex/RAG/readme.md

-RAG from scratch with Mistral
+# RAG from scratch with Mistral API